 The Siege of Gondor (I, II, III, IV, V, VI): This series aims to introduce a number of military/historical concepts in a fun, Lord of the Rings candy-coated package.
 It discusses the distinction between tactics, operations and strategy, presents some of the basic problems of logistics, introduces defense in depth, infantry cohesion, pre-modern siege and cavalry tactics, and most importantly the impact of morale on the battle.

-The Battle of Helm’s Deep (I, II, III, ONGOING): A companion series to the Siege of Gondor, diving still deeper into a number of military/historical concepts in a fun, Lord of the Rings candy-coated package.
-It discusses (or will discuss) operational coordination, the operational impact of castles, cavalry-on-cavalry battles, principles of army organization, even more pre-modern siege techniques, and the impact of cohesion, leadership and morale.
+The Battle of Helm’s Deep (I, II, III, IV, V, VI, VII, VIII): A companion series to the Siege of Gondor, diving still deeper into a number of military/historical concepts in a fun, Lord of the Rings candy-coated package.
+It discusses operational coordination, the operational impact of castles, cavalry-on-cavalry battles, principles of army organization, even more pre-modern siege techniques, and the impact of cohesion, leadership and morale, concluding with a look at strategy and strategic errors.

 The Preposterous Logistics of the Loot Train Battle and How Fast Do Armies Move?
 The second post is essentially a gloss on one element of the former, which discusses the logistics problems of armies in the age before railroads in greater depth, all in a Game of Thrones candy-coated package.